yeah61/Says-One-Neuron-to-Another/README.md

 ## Algorithm

-Generally, The network model consists of following conponents.
+Generally, the network model consists of following conponents.

  1. input (vector of features)